 Gaspard in Dark Cloud 2 realizes that he's lost his way after a Not So Different moment with the hero and decides to quit serving the Big Bad and back out of the conflict entirely, expressing a wish to see the end of the heroes' journey and maybe end his own with them.
 Unfortunately for him, the Big Bad pulls a Villain Override out of spite and the heroes are reluctantly forced to kill him.

 Specialist Cross in Prototype helps Alex Mercer defeat Blackwatch in the later half of the game.
-He is killed by the Supreme Hunter before he gets the chance reveals his true identity to Alex.
+He is killed by the Supreme Hunter before he gets the chance to reveal his true identity to Alex.

 In The Elder Scrolls V: Skyrim, the Blades want you to do this to Paarthunax, the dragon leader of the Graybeards, for his past crimes… nevermind the fact that the only reason the atrocities were thwarted was because of his eventual notion that these mortals are worth something, and teaching them how to overcome Alduin.